isomerpages/isomerpages-govtech/pages/scewc/sense-making-in-estate-management.md

 ---
-layout: simple-page
-title:  "Sense-Making in Estate Management"
+title: 'Sense-Making in Estate Management'
-permalink: "/scewc2019/sense-making-in-estate"
+permalink: /scewc2019/sense-making-in-estate
-breadcrumb: Sense-Making in Estate Management
+breadcrumb: 'Sense-Making in Estate Management'

 ---

 The sense-making in estate management concept will focus on providing intelligence to Government agencies, industries and citizens, informing decisions and improving the quality of life in an estate.